-This expedition is designed to prepare participants to organize and successfully plan multi-day ski expeditions.
+This expedition is designed to prepare participants to organize and successfully plan multi-day ski expeditions in a hands on environment.
 Snow and weather conditions will dictate the order of presentation to some degree.
 Key topics will be constantly revisited during the program to meet the needs of participants and conditions.
-This will be a hands on participant lead trip with guidance from a professional Guide.
+This will be a hands on participant lead trip with guidance from a certified guide.
 Our objective will also be a summit attempt of Mt.
 Columbia.

 Day 3: We will use this day to travel to and establish a base camp in the Trench.
 The Trench is a deep draw in the Columbia Icefields situated between the towering Mt Bryce, Mt Columbia and the North and South Twins.
 This impressive campsite will put us in position to summit Mt Columbia the following day.